Find Boracay travel tips and information FAST to help you easily plan your DIY trip to Boracay.

 - Caticlan to Boracay Island Boat Travel Time: 10-15 mins.

 - Cagban Jetty Port is your point of entry.

-For better perspective, see Boracay Map Philippines by Boracay Insider.
+For a better perspective, see Boracay Map Philippines by Boracay Insider.

-- Air-conditioned vans are available outside the airport (P250/person including boat fare only) going to Caticlan or Tabon Jetty Port (depending on which port is used when you arrive).
+- Air-conditioned vans are available outside the airport for P250/person including boat fare only going to Caticlan Jetty Port (November-May) or Tabon (June-October) depending on which port is used when you arrive.